LegolasVzla/django-twitter-spark/README.md

 - Topic: is about people are talking in a specific moment in a social network.
 - Word root: is a word or word part that can form the basis of new words through the addition of prefixes and suffixes.
 - Dictionary: is a set of word that contains positive and negative words.
-- Custom Dictionary: is a user customizable set of words, with positive and negative words.
+- CustomDictionary: is a customizable set of words per user, with positive and negative words
 - Search: is a tracking table where you could find you recently search.
 - SocialNetworkAccounts: is a set of social networks accounts used to sentiment analysis.